 All services at LivWell are for those who have tested HIV positive.
 The intake is intended to provide support, education, and information to all new clients, whether they are newly diagnosed or simply new to services at LivWell.
 All services are low cost to no cost, depending on the client’s income.

 To make an appointment, call us at (270) 444-8183 ext.
-2135.
-Our Linkage to Care Navigator will complete the new patient intake questionnaire, schedule your appointment, review what documentation is needed to enroll you in care and explain what to expect at your first visit.
-The initial visit involves meeting with the linkage to care navigator, nursing, case management, dietitian, and having lab work drawn.
+2133.
+Our Human Service Specialist will complete the new patient intake questionnaire, schedule your appointment, review what documentation is needed to enroll you in care and explain what to expect at your first visit.
+The initial visit involves meeting with a Human Service Specialist, nursing (cameo with Key Medical Person if available), and having lab work drawn.
 Patients usually see a medical provider upon their second visit to the clinic.

 When the client arrives for the appointment they will check in with the receptionist.
 Patients are asked to complete demographic, insurance, HIPAA, and income-related forms at this time.
 These forms will be reviewed and/or updated every 6 months per grant guidelines.

-Next, the client meets with linkage to care navigator who will review past medical history including other medical conditions, medications, and other providers.
-Patients will also meet with a case manager to complete enrollment paperwork and identify needs related to health insurance, access to medications, housing, and other services.
-This first meeting with the case manager provides the client with an opportunity to learn about services, determine eligibility for programs, and ask questions.
+Next, the client meets with a Human Service Specialist who will review past medical history including other medical conditions, medications, and other providers.
+Patients will complete Support Services enrollment paperwork and identify needs related to health insurance, access to medications, housing, and other services.
+The assigned case manager should followup with client via phone within a week.

 Following the meeting with the case manager, the client will also have the opportunity to meet with various other providers.
 These may include: